Illinois Court Records

 How to Find Out If Someone Has A Warrant Online

-To find out if a person has an active warrant online in Illinois, first check the search at the Illinois State Police 'wanted persons' site, then proceed to look through the websites of local law enforcement agencies.
-Most counties in Illinois maintain an online database of warrant information with details of individuals who have committed or are suspected to have committed an offense against the state's criminal laws.
+To find out if a person has an active warrant online in Illinois, first check the search at the Illinois State Police's wanted persons' site, then proceed to look through the websites of local law enforcement agencies.
+Most counties in Illinois maintain an online database of warrant information with details of individuals who have committed or are suspected of having committed an offense against the state's criminal laws.

 Alternatively, researchers may find information on active warrants through third-party search platforms.
 Third-party sites often compile warrant information from multiple government sources and make it available in one place, providing a broader search database for the user.